MarcosRigal/MongoDB-Benchmark/README.md

 After that you must run the config script to install all the dependencies necessary for the benchmark to run to do that paste this on the same terminal:

     ./config.sh

+This script will also run the benchmark.
+If you want to run it after that use:

+    ./benchmark.sh